nombrekeff/eskema/README.md

 ### Single Value Field
 > If you only want to validate a single value, you probably don't need **json_scheme**.

 To validate a single value, you can use the `Field` class.
-Fields accept a list of Validators, these validators will be run agains the value and they must all be valid for the Field to be considered valid.
+Fields accept a list of Validators, these validators will be run against the value and they must all be valid for the Field to be considered valid.

 This field validates that the value is a String and that it is a valid DateTime formatted string.
 ```dart